Vyral/base-template/_posts/2018-08-27-recapping-you-on-our-summer-market.md

 Today I am joined by Lorna Davis, an agent here at Colemere Realty Team, to do a summer market recap.

-**This summer, we saw interest rates creep up and &nbsp;they are continuing to do so**.
+**This summer, we saw interest rates creep up and they are continuing to do so**.
 If you are thinking about applying for a loan, you should keep this in mind.

 As far as market segmentation goes, the market is seeing some slowdown in the $600,000 and above price range.
 Buyers and sellers are seeing listings in this price range stay on the market longer and it is causing the inventory to increase.